apache/hadoop/hadoop-tools/hadoop-qiniu/docs/config.md

   # Download url scheme weather use https.
 Default is true, use https.
   useHttps: true

-  # Whether to add X-QN-NOCACHE request header, enabling it may cause great pressure on the backend service.
-  # If strong consistency is required, it can be enabled.
-The default is not enabled.
-  useNoCacheHeader: false

   # File download block size, default is 4MB.
 If disk cache is enabled, modifying this value may clear the disk cache.
   blockSize: 4194304